ErrorTzy/writings/papers/PhDApps/NewDraft_1.md

 Now that we have ruled out the first and third options, the only remaining option for Warren is *meaning dispositionalism* (or simply *dispositionalism*).
 This is, in fact, the position defended by @warrenKillingKripkensteinsMonster2020.
 According to Kripke, *dispositionalism* is the view that to mean something is to produce some specific *actual or possible behavior* when stimulated in a certain way.

 Let me emphasize the word "behavior" here.
-Warren himself accepts that dispositionalism "roots meaning in actual or merely possible linguistic behavior".
-One problem arises immediately, however, for Warren’s definition.
+Warren himself accepts that dispositionalism "roots meaning in actual or merely possible linguistic behavior".[^12] One problem arises immediately, however, for Warren’s definition.
 Any dispositionalist account of meaning must at least distinguish between linguistic and non-linguistic dispositions.
 If that cannot be done, then dispositionalism cannot even get off the ground as a theory of meaning.
 Perhaps Warren begins with "linguistic behavior" in order to avoid this problem, but that already sounds like cheating.
 How can one distinguish linguistic from non-linguistic behavior without appealing to what the behavior is intended to mean?

 For example, I may wave my hand in the air simply to stretch my arm.
 Suppose, in addition, that for some deep neurological reason I have a stable disposition to stretch my arm when there is a table present.
 Maybe I am hypnotized into doing so.
 And it so happens that the way I stretch my arm is identical to the gesture for expressing "table" in sign language.
 According to dispositionalism, do I mean "table" when I stretch my arm?